zmanian/gaia/spec/spec.md

    which has occurred today, reset on the first block of each day (UTC time)
  - ProposerRewardPool: reward pool for extra fees collected when this candidate is the proposer of a block
- - Adjustment: Adjustment factor for calculating fee accum for the candidate
+ - Adjustment factor used to passively calculate each validators entitled fees from `GlobalState.FeePool`
  - Description
    - Name: moniker
    - DateBonded: date determined which the validator was bonded